 - For a more detailed analysis about one possible way of creating both kinds of goals, see the following links which describe how the proposed framework can be well combined with permissions/whitelist-based safety framework described in another of my essays and which is also described in more detailed manner in another proposal.

 8. Bonus: I claim that the setpoint-as-a-goal architecture also enables “insight learning” (a concept in natural intelligence) which enables much more flexible learning, understanding and planning, based on much less data than classical reinforcement learning requires.
 But I will not elaborate on that here.

-For an English example, see an article about OpenAI algorithm (they call it “hindsight learning”).
+For an English example of a somewhat related, but less powerful, approach, see an article about OpenAI algorithm (they call it “hindsight learning”).
 In Estonian you can additionally read more about insight learning in my thesis about modelling natural intelligence.

 - Overfitting — Wikipedia.

 - Taleb’s Concepts of Mediocristan and Extremistan (“Extermistan”).

 Excerpt from the text:

 “Taleb’s central critique of “The Bell Curve, That Great Intellectual Fraud,” (the title of Chapter 15) is that it is often applied to areas that are subject to the dynamics of Extremistan, even though it only accurately describes Mediocristan.”